yairchu/yairchu.github.io/site/posts/a-simple-challenge-for-haskellers.md

 findFibWith substr = find (isInfixOf substr . show) fibs
 ```

-We'll look for substring like "11235813", which is a concatenation of the first elements in the fibonacci sequence, and compute the first 8 digits of the element which contains this substring.
+We'll look for substrings like "11235813", which is a concatenation of the first elements in the fibonacci sequence, and compute the first 8 digits of the element which contains this substring.

 Or in simple Haskell terms: